demystifyfp/demystifyfp/content/clojure/marketplace-middleware/processing-messages-from-ibmmq-in-clojure.md

              ibmcom/mq:latest
 ```

-> We are explicitly setting the name `ibmmq` for this container, so that we don't need to repeat this configuration everytime when we start the container like `docker start ibmmq`.
+> We are explicitly setting the name `ibmmq` for this container so that we don't need to repeat this configuration every time when we start the container like `docker start ibmmq`.

-This `ibmmq` container expose two ports `9443`, a web console for the adminstartion and `1414`, to consume messages from IBM-MQ.
+This `ibmmq` container exposes two ports `9443`, a web console for the administration and `1414`, to consume messages from IBM-MQ.

-### Intializing IBM-MQ Connection
+### Initializing IBM-MQ Connection

-IBM-MQ follows the [JMS](https://en.wikipedia.org/wiki/Java_Message_Service) standarad.
-So, working with this is staright-forward as depicted in this [tutorial](https://developer.ibm.com/messaging/learn-mq/mq-tutorials/develop-mq-jms/).
+IBM-MQ follows the [JMS](https://en.wikipedia.org/wiki/Java_Message_Service) standard.
+So, working with this is straight-forward as depicted in this [tutorial](https://developer.ibm.com/messaging/learn-mq/mq-tutorials/develop-mq-jms/).

-Let's add the configuration paramters in the `config.edn` and read them using aero as we did for the other configurations.
+Let's add the configuration parameters in the `config.edn` and read them using aero as we did for the other configurations.

 ```clojure
 ; resources/config.edn